 No matter what business you’re in, there are people who are qualified to do business with you and there are people who are just not qualified at all.
-Sometimes it’s hard to tell the difference, so we end up wasting enormous amounts of time trying to convince or persuade poor quality prospects to do business with us.
+Sometimes it’s hard to tell the difference. so we end up wasting enormous amounts of time trying to convince or persuade poor quality prospects to do business with us.

-In truth, it’s very likely this person was not actually the worst prospect I’ve ever encountered in all my years.
+In truth, it’s very likely this person was not actually the worst prospect I ever encountered in all my years.
 But he stands out in my mind because he was the person who caused me to change my way of thinking to say, “That’s it, no more, I’m done!
 I am finished with pursuing poor quality prospects!”

 I’m pretty sure I met him at a local networking function.
 Maybe a Chamber of Commerce event or something else where there’s a lot of schmoozing and boozing, but not necessarily a lot of business being conducted.

 In any event, I met this guy and he was an insurance agent for a nationally recognized company.
-He was well dressed, he spoke well, and he projected an air of confidence, bordering on arrogance, which I mistakenly interpreted as a sign of affluence or success.
+He was well dressed, he spoke well, and he projected an air of confidence, bordering on arrogance.
+I mistakenly interpreted this as a sign of affluence or success.
 After all, what would a struggling, unsuccessful, dead-broke insurance dude have to be confident or even arrogant about, right?
 To this day, I still don’t know the answer to that, but it doesn’t matter.

-In any event, we talked about whatever it was he was doing and it sounded like he needed whatever it was I was selling at the time, so we scheduled an appointment to meet at his office a few days later.
+In any event, we talked about whatever it was he was doing and it sounded like he needed whatever it was I was selling at the time.
+So we scheduled an appointment to meet at his office a few days later.
 I arrived at the address he gave me, ten or fifteen minutes early, so I wouldn’t keep him waiting.
 I walked in, immediately spotted the receptionist, walked over to her desk, introduced myself and let her know that I was there for a 10 AM appointment with her boss.